 - Motivators Vary – Money is often a strong work motivator world wide.
 If paid what we feel is a fair, market rate for our efforts, then we are likely motivated.
 But most of us want more than that.
 We may want opportunities to learn new skills, job stability, and career advancement.
 Most of us want some work-life balance and a good work environment.

-- Language and Communication Styles Vary – “Are you sitting in your seat?”, is a curious question at the onset of my colleague’s international team calls.
+- Language and Communication Styles Vary -“Are you sitting in your seat?”, is a curious question at the onset of my colleague’s international team calls.
 While an interesting way to ask if everyone is ready, there are other linguistic challenges that cause breaches in trust and motivation.
 One of the bigger challenges in communications is between indirect and direct communicators.
-Direct (ex.
+Direct communicators (ex.
 Dutch, Israeli) often say what they are thinking and value sincerity.
 They find indirect communicators annoying.
-Indirect (ex.
+Indirect communicators (ex.
 Japan, Ghana) typically avoid saying anything embarrassing to themselves or the other party.
 They value courtesy and respecting others.
-They find the direct communicators often rude and untrustworthy.
+They often find the direct communicators to be rude and untrustworthy.
 Working with those you can’t trust reduces engagement.

 Who in the Organization Should Fix This Issue?

 Disengagement is often a company-wide issue, affecting operations, financials, customer engagement and other key functions.
 It needs to be discussed at the executive level.
 The Chief Human Resources Officer (CHRO) has a key role to play in offering solutions in terms of hiring criteria, employee onboarding, cross-cultural communications training and conflict resolution.
 And finally, local office managers need to be coached on global management skills.

 All is not lost to office zombies!
 Here are my ideas to re-engage: